Becoming an Irish citizen through naturalisation

 - Certain civil cases (for example, if you were subject to a barring order)

 You are asked on the application form to declare any of the above and you are given the opportunity to explain the circumstances that led to the Garda or court action.
-You may also be contacted by the Citizenship division at a later stage for further information about your history in the State.
+Before a decision is made on your citizenship application, you will get an invitation to complete an e-vetting application so that the information on your character is as up to date as possible.

 Residence in the State